cdds-ab/vpnctl/README.md

     config: "~/vpn/other.ovpn"
 ```

-I personally setup it like this:
+I personally set it up like this:

 ```yaml
 vpn: